-WHAT GEOGRAPHIC AREAS ARE BEST SUITED FOR SOLAR ENERGY?
-IS THERE A U.S. SOLAR ENERGY “MAP”?
+WHAT GEOGRAPHIC AREAS ARE BEST SUITED FOR HYDRO?
+IS THERE A U.S. HYDROPOWER “MAP”?

 Updated by Erin Bennett, June 2022